 What does blocking mean?
 Blocking is the process of using water and/or heat to carefully loosen the yarn fibers and change the shape or size of your work.

 Blocking is a great way to give your project a professional finish and really show off the pattern.
-It can also be used to fix the size of more than one piece if you find that your tension changed between the beginning and end of a project.
+It can also be used to fix the size of more than one piece if you find that your tension changes between the beginning and end of a project.

 You can block your crochet flower granny squares in different ways.
 The type of yarn you are working with has a lot to do with the method you choose.
 If you use the wrong method, your hard work could be ruined (for example, you should never put direct heat on acrylic yarn because it will melt).